howl-editor/howl/README.md

 - `wget`: For auto-downloading build dependencies.
 - `GTK+`: Version >= 3, with development files (e.g. `libgtk-3-dev` on Debian
 based system).
-- `C/C++ compiler`: Howl has a very small C core itself, but it embedds dependencies built both in C and C++.
+- `C compiler`: Howl has a very small C core itself, but it embedds dependencies written in C.

 ### Build && install